-Ben defends some of the most complex and difficult extradition cases at all levels resulting in numerous successes on human rights and humanitarian grounds.
-Ben acted for Gary McKinnon since his arrest in 2005 on a US extradition warrant all the way up to the House of Lords and European Court and for subsequent judicial reviews against the Secretary of State and DPP, finally achieving justice for Gary McKinnon only last month.
+Ben defends some of the most complex and difficult extradition and criminal cases at all levels resulting in numerous successes on human rights and humanitarian grounds.
+Ben acted for Gary McKinnon since his arrest in 2005 on a US extradition warrant all the way up to the House of Lords and European Court and for subsequent judicial reviews against the Secretary of State and DPP, finally securing his discharge on Article 3 grounds.
 He acts for Liberty defending a victim of serious domestic violence who is wanted in the US in relation to allegations of international child abduction.
-He represented Babar Ahmad and others accused of terrorism by the USA facing indefinite solitary confinement within federal Supermax prisons.
-A number of his clients have obtained ongoing relief from the European Court preventing removal to the US.
-Ben has successfully campaigned and lobbied Parliament for the introduction of the forum bar to extradition.
-He represents Richard O'Dwyer in his defence to extradition to the US.
+He represented Babar Ahmad and others accused of terrorism by the USA facing indefinite solitary confinement within federal Supermax prisons, ETA suspects, IRA suspects and terrorist allegations on the African continent.

-He is involved in very big cases, and is very well known and respected at the Extradition Bar"."Recent work: He successfully acted for Gary McKinnon, the Scottish hacker requested for extradition by the USA.
+"Sources commend him for his fearless approach to extradition proceedings.
+Expertise: "He is involved in very big cases, and is very well known and respected at the Extradition Bar"."Recent work: He successfully acted for Gary McKinnon, the Scottish hacker requested for extradition by the USA."
 Chambers and Partners 2014

-Ben was counsel for F-K and her 5 children in the first extradition case in which the Supreme Court/House of Lords has ordered a defendant to be discharged.
+Ben was counsel for the only successful appellant, F-K and her 5 children in the first extradition case (HH v Italy) in which the Supreme Court/House of Lords has ordered a defendant requested person to be discharged.
 It was also the first time it has upheld a human rights argument in extradition since the HRA was brought within the statutory extradition scheme.
-The case has transformed the approach courts must now adopt when faced with the Article 8 rights of young dependent children to remain with parents facing extradition.
-He has prevented extradition on Article 2 grounds where the court accepted the defendant faced a "foreseeable, (perhaps very) real risk of death and torture" at the hands of the requesting Government authorities.
+The case has transformed the approach courts must now adopt when faced with the Article 8 family rights of young dependent children to remain with parents facing extradition and the family rights of all facing extradition.

 Following a revised EU directive on website cookies, each company based, or doing business, in the EU is required to notify users about the cookies used on their website.